-The types of service provided under a Home Care Assistance Package will depend on your needs and a package gives you the choice and flexibility in the way that care and support is provided to you.
+The types of service provided in our Brisbane Home Care Assistance Package will depend on your needs.
+A package gives you the choice and flexibility in the way that care and support is provided to you.
 Types of services can include transport, social support, domestic assistance, personal care, home maintenance, nursing care, assistive technologies, therapy and exercise, medication assistance and food services.

-The goal of our Brisbane Home Care Package program is to provide the elderly with the assistance needed to remain living independently at home, giving both the choice and flexibility on how your care and support is provided.
+The goal of our Brisbane home care assistance package program is to provide the elderly with the assistance needed to remain living independently at home, giving both the choice and flexibility on how your care and support is provided.

 There are four levels of Home Care Packages which are designed to give you the care you need.
 Jubilee Community Care will help you determine which package will meet your needs.